camper-1as

 It does keep growing, but for the mechanical side, the air-conditioning is not functional.
 This will be expensive, as it has a leak in the camper condenser which is hard to access, and the system is also still using R12 gas.
 So a major and expensive upgrade would be required to restore it's operation.

-Power Upgrade, with new AC mcb's, outlets and some new wiring & DC PSU with Li-ion charging capability
+Power Upgrade, with new AC mcb's, outlets and some new wiring & DC PSU with Li-ion charging capability Now upgraded.

 Battery change to Li-ion